What is an Advance Directive?

 The National Resources Center on Psychiatric Advance Directives offers state by state information on laws affecting PADs: https://www.nrc-pad.org/

 If you have additional questions, we are here to help.
-Contact Lucet by calling your Lucet care manager or the behavioral health number on the back of your health insurance card.
+Contact New Directions by calling your New Directions care manager or the behavioral health number on the back of your health insurance card.

 The content found in this handout is for informational purposes only.
 The content is not meant as a substitute for medical, clinical, legal or professional advice on any subject matter.
-Lucet makes every effort to present complete and accurate information; Lucet does not warrant or represent the accuracy, completeness or timelines of such information.
+New Directions makes every effort to present complete and accurate information; New Directions does not warrant or represent the accuracy, completeness or timelines of such information.